Welcome to today's edition of the Rush 24-7 podcast.

 I can see them graduate and into college.

-Just give me ten years.
+Just give me 10 years.

-People that face these diagnoses do so profoundly maturely and soberly, that this is where the survivability rate really is put into perspective.
+But this is where the survivability rate really is put into perspective.

 A parent diagnosed can instruct a child, for example, in how to face fear.

-A lot of people think they know what fear is until they get a diagnosis such as this, one of the blood cancers, or any other terminal disease.
+A lot of people think they know what fear is until they get a diagnosis, such as this, one of the blood cancers, or any other terminal disease.

-The child who is diagnosed, the opportunity for conversations that otherwise would never happen at that young age must take place because of the survivability rate.
+The child who is diagnosed, The opportunity for conversations that otherwise would never happen at that young age must take place because of the survivability rate.

-The relationship that parents have with children and vice versa.
+Changes forever the relationship that parents have with children and vice versa.

 You must fight it.